ademilsonfp/bjsonio/README.md

-Basic JSON I/O
+JSON I/O
 ===========================

 A way to encode JSON data to Python with validation and nice error messages which can be translated and used on UI.